 Description

-This course examines philosophy in the modern and late modern context.
-Topics may include questions about the limits of science, morality, or human hopes; the foundation of the state, society, or economy; critiques of religious beliefs and ideologies, and replies; arguments on the significance of art, beauty, or imagination; or proto-existentialist concerns with freedom, tragedy, or faith.
+This course examines philosophy in the modern era.
+Topics may include questions about the power and limits of science, morality, or human hopes; the foundation of the state, society, or economy; critiques of religious beliefs or ideologies, and responses; arguments about the significance of art, beauty, or imagination; or proto-existentialist concerns with freedom, tragedy, or faith.

 Lecture Hours: 3.00 Lab Hours: 0Total Hours: 3.00